 Joseph Ives tall case clock.
-Wooden geared movement. -SOLD-
+8-day wooden geared movement.

 This is an important tall case clock having a wooden geared movement made by Joseph Ives in Bristol, Connecticut.